bigmoby/hassio-repository-addon/README.md

 [WARNING] Please DO NOT use this add-on unless you really KNOW what you are doing!
 It is in a very early stage of development.
 [WARNING]

-[:books: Firefox embedded browser add-on documentation][addon-doc-embedded-browser]
+[:books: Surf embedded browser add-on documentation][addon-doc-embedded-browser]

 ## Releases